caicedocc/Ads1015_esp8266/README.md

 ## readConversion

-This function returns a code of type `int16_t` which represent the amplitude of signal measured at the selected analog input.
+This function returns a code of type `int16_t` which represent the amplitude of signal measured at selected analog input.

 ```
 int16_t   readConversion();